-• BL1 passes the address of a meminfo\t structure to BL2 via arg1.
-This structure contains the memory layout available to BL2.

-- When dynamic configuration files are present, the firmware configuration for the next Boot Loader stage is populated in the first available argument and the generic hardware configuration is passed the next available argument.
-For example, - FW\CONFIG is loaded by BL1, then its address is passed in arg0 to BL2. - TB\FW\CONFIG address is retrieved by BL2 from FW\CONFIG device tree. - If HW\CONFIG is loaded by BL1, then its address is passed in arg2 to BL2.
-Note, arg1 is already used for meminfo\t. - If SOC\FW\CONFIG is loaded by BL2, then its address is passed in arg1 to BL31.
-Note, arg0 is used to pass the list of executable images. - Similarly, if HW\CONFIG is loaded by BL1 or BL2, then its address is passed in arg2 to BL31. - For other BL3x images, if the firmware configuration file is loaded by BL2, then its address is passed in arg0 and if HW\CONFIG is loaded then its address is passed in arg1.
+- BL1 passes the address of a meminfo_t structure to BL2 via arg1.
+This structure contains the memory layout available to BL2. - When dynamic configuration files are present, the firmware configuration for the next Boot Loader stage is populated in the first available argument and the generic hardware configuration is passed the next available argument.
+For example, - FW_CONFIG is loaded by BL1, then its address is passed in arg0 to BL2. - TB_FW_CONFIG address is retrieved by BL2 from FW_CONFIG device tree. - If HW_CONFIG is loaded by BL1, then its address is passed in arg2 to BL2.
+Note, arg1 is already used for meminfo_t. - If SOC_FW_CONFIG is loaded by BL2, then its address is passed in arg1 to BL31.
+Note, arg0 is used to pass the list of executable images. - Similarly, if HW_CONFIG is loaded by BL1 or BL2, then its address is passed in arg2 to BL31. - For other BL3x images, if the firmware configuration file is loaded by BL2, then its address is passed in arg0 and if HW_CONFIG is loaded then its address is passed in arg1. - In case SPMC_AT_EL3 is enabled, populate the BL32 image base, size and max limit in the entry point information, since there is no platform function to retrieve these in generic code.
+We choose arg2, arg3 and arg4 since the generic code uses arg1 for stashing the SP manifest size.
+The SPMC setup uses these arguments to update SP manifest with actual SP's base address and it size.